myokit/myokit/docs/source/syntax/model.rst

 | Y | yotta | 1e21  |
 +---+-------+-------+

-Note the omission of "deca" (da) and the use of "u" for micro.
+Note the omission of "deca/deka" (da) and the use of "u" for micro.

 Some examples of valid unit declarations are::